Disco Chess vs The Woodpecker Method Book: Digital vs Analog Training

 Beyond the Book: Mistake Review

 Disco Chess extends the Woodpecker Method with automatic mistake tracking.
-Puzzles you get wrong enter an Anki-style review queue at increasing intervals (1, 3, 7, 14, 30 days), ensuring you don't just practice — you actively fix your weaknesses.
+Puzzles you get wrong enter an Anki-style review queue at increasing intervals (1, 3, 7, 14, 30 days), ensuring you don't just practice but actively fix your weaknesses.
 This is something the book simply can't offer.
+Learn more about how Mistake Review works.

 Motivation and Feedback